mddazure/entra-gsa-lab/README.md

 :point_right: Users need to be specified with their object GUID here.

-To test, log on to the alien tenant with a user from your tenant that has been given access, and one that has not.
-The user that does not have access with see this message:
+To test, log on to the alien tenant with a user from the alient tenant that has been given access, and one that has not.
+The user that does not have access to the alien tenant will see this message:

 ![image](/images/univ_tenant_restr_blocked.png)